 Racetrack Member shall prohibit and test for the use of alkalinizing substances in the racing of Thoroughbreds, consistent with RMTC recommendations that establish uniform threshold levels, pre-race sampling protocols, and effective testing procedures to detect prohibited levels of carbon dioxide in Thoroughbred racehorses.

-To the extent the regulatory authorities do not so regulate alkalinizing substances, the Members shall advocate the adoption of such rules by the regulatory authority.
+To the extent the local regulatory authorities do not so regulate alkalinizing substances, the Members shall advocate the adoption of such rules by the regulatory authority.
+If, however, after a reasonable period of time, a Member's advocacy fails to achieve passage of the amendment necessary to bring the contrary legislative or regulatory enactment into conformity with the Code, such failure shall result in revocation of current accreditation, awarding of provisional accreditation or denial of future accreditation.

 Upon application for accreditation, Racetrack Member shall submit its plan for prohibiting and testing for alkalinizing substances.